0xmzn/OSC22-Linux-Workshop/session-3/README.md

 ### Unix Philosophy
 #### "Do One Thing and Do It Well"
-The ideology of creating small pieces of software and connecting them together to form a bigger, more powerful software is what makes Unix-like operating system so efficent.
+The ideology of creating small pieces of software and connecting them together to form a bigger, more powerful software is what makes Unix-like operating system so efficient.
 Unix-like OSs is powerful in part because of high composability.
 This ideology was first developed at AT&T Bell Labs by Doug McIlroy and Ken Thompson under the name of I/O Redirection and Piping.

 <p float="left">